PRIVATE STUDY

 TRIAL LESSON

-Before committing to a LESSON BLOCK, you can schedule a SINGLE LESSON at FULL RATE.
+Before booking a LESSON BLOCK, you can schedule a SINGLE LESSON at FULL RATE.

 Below are some main topics for private, duo and small group study.